From BR Bullpen

 Enos "Country" Slaughter was a Hall of Fame outfielder and colorful star with the 1940s St. Louis Cardinals.
 He ended a 19-year career at 43 in 1959 with an even .300 lifetime batting average, having lost three years in his prime to service in World War II.

 A member of the same Army Air Corps team as Joe Gordon and Vic Wertz, he missed all of 1943-1945, his age 27-29 seasons.
-There's no doubt he would have been in top form had he still been with the Cards, a back-to-back All-Star when he left in 1942 and an eight-time consecutive winner when he returned in 1946.
-To drive home the point, he bookended the War by rapping .318 for the World Series winning 1942 Redbirds (good for #2 in the NL MVP voting) and .300 for the 1946 World Champs (that brought home a 3rd).
+There's no doubt he would have been in top form had he still been with the Cards, a back-to-back All-Star when he left in 1942 and an eight-time consecutive All-Star when he returned in 1946.
+To drive home the point, he book-ended the War by hitting .318 for the World Series-winning 1942 Redbirds (good for #2 in the NL MVP voting) and .300 for the 1946 World Champs (that brought home a 3rd-place finish in the MVP vote).

-The North Carolina native established himself in the Majors right away with a solid rookie campaign, then reeled off four straight +.300 seasons before leaving for the War.
-Starting in '41 he shared the Sportsman's Park limelight with future Gateway City icon and Baseball legend Stan Musial for a dozen years.
-When the versatile Musial wasn't playing first, the pair often formed an outfield with Terry Moore in center through 1948.
+The North Carolina native established himself in the Majors right away with a solid rookie campaign in 1938, then reeled off four straight .300+ seasons before leaving for the War.
+Starting in 1941 he shared the Sportsman's Park limelight with future Gateway City icon and Baseball legend Stan Musial for a dozen years.
+When the versatile Musial wasn't playing first base, the pair often formed an outfield with Terry Moore in center through 1948.

-While Slaughter is best remembered for his "Mad dash" in Game 7 of the 1946 World Series - when he raced home from first on a soft gapper to left-center by Harry 'The Hat' Walker to cinch a win over the Boston Red Sox - his epic gallop has tended to obscure that he was a multi-dimensional player who hit for average and was a reliable run producer with both his bat and legs for a very long time.
+While Slaughter is best remembered for his "Mad dash" in Game 7 of the 1946 World Series - when he raced home from first base on a soft gapper to left-center by Harry "The Hat" Walker to score the winning run over the Boston Red Sox - his epic gallop has tended to obscure that he was a multi-dimensional player who hit for average and was a reliable run producer with both his bat and legs for a very long time.

 Notable Achievements